sczhang6/sczhang6.github.io/_pages/cv.md

   * IEEE Journal on Selected Areas in Communcations (JSAC)
   * IEEE Transactions on Communication (TCOM)
   * IEEE Transactions on Vehicular Technology (TVT)
+  * IEEE Transactions on Cognitive Communications and Networking (TCCN)
+  * IEEE Transactions on Machine Learning in Communications and Networking (TMLCN)

 Awards
 ======